Taras Bulba (1962 film): Plot

-Several years later, Taras sends his two sons, Andriy (Tony Curtis) and Ostap (Perry Lopez) to the academy at Kiev, to obtain a Polish education.
-There, the eldest son, Andriy, falls in love with a Polish princess Natalia Dubrov (played by Christine Kaufmann), to the ire of the locals, who treat the Cossack brothers like scum of the earth.
+Two decades later, Taras sends his two sons, Andriy and Ostap to the academy at Kiev, to obtain a Polish education.
+There, the elder son, Andriy, falls in love with a Polish princess, Natalia Dubrov, to the ire of the locals, who treat the Cossack brothers like scum of the earth.
 Ultimately, the brothers are forced to flee Kiev, returning to their father’s house on the Ukrainian steppes.

-There, word comes that the Poles want the Cossacks to raise an army to help them in a new war in the Baltic region.
-When Andriy objects, he is accused of being a coward.
+There, word comes that the Poles want the Cossacks to raise an army to help them in a new war.
+When Andriy objects to fighting for the Poles, he is accused of being a coward.
 This is a serious offense that can only be resolved by a test of courage.
 Andriy and his accuser ride and jump their horses over a chasm until God chooses which one is right by having the accuser fall to his death.
-Taras embraces Andriy’s lead and plans to betray the Poles and take back Ukraine.
+Taras embraces Andriy’s lead.
+He plans to betray the Poles and take back Ukraine.

+Ivan Mykola, Hetman of the Cossack Brotherhood, summons the Brotherhood to fight in the Baltic region under Polish command.
+Taras Bulba balks, saying the time has come to avenge the Polish treachery of twenty years before.
+The Hetman says he has sworn the Brotherhood will follow him to the Baltic.
+Taras says they will not go and calls on the Brethren to decide whom they will follow.
+They choose Taras.
+The deposed Hetman says he cannot follow, and is ridden down by the Brotherhood as Taras takes the Holy Banner of St. Michael and with it, command.